 * All yardage and range finders are legal and may be used to help speed up play.
-If range finders have the slope option, they will need to be turned off.
+If range finders have the slope The Slope option, will need to be turned off.
 NO USING SLOPE DURING TOURNAMENT.

 * No Gimmies.
-All putts, no matter how close will be needed to finish the hole.
+All putts, finish the hole.

 End of Play Playoff: